 What happens if you skip the permit

 Three things can go wrong.
 First, your municipality can issue a stop-work order and fine you.
-Fines in Toronto can exceed $25,000 for serious violations.
-Second, your home insurance may deny claims related to unpermitted work โ if your DIY basement electrical causes a fire, you might be on your own.
-Third, when you sell, the buyer's lawyer will likely discover the unpermitted work during title search or home inspection, and you'll need to either pay to permit it retroactively (often 2-3x the original cost) or reduce your asking price.
+Second, your home insurance may deny claims related to unpermitted work.
+Third, when you sell, the buyer's lawyer will likely discover the unpermitted work, and you'll need to either pay to permit it retroactively (often 2-3x the original cost) or reduce your asking price.

 Province-specific quirks

 In Ontario, electrical work requires a separate ESA permit in addition to the building permit.
-In BC, some municipalities (including Vancouver) require energy modelling reports for renovations over a certain size.
-Quebec has its own rules around RBQ licensing for contractors doing work that requires a permit.
+In BC, some municipalities require energy modelling reports for renovations over a certain size.
+Quebec has its own rules around RBQ licensing for contractors doing permitted work.
 Alberta's permitting process is generally faster than Ontario's.

-The bottom line: when in doubt, call your municipal building department.
+The bottom line: when in doubt, call your municipal building department before starting.
 They're usually helpful, and it costs nothing to ask.